 West Virginia students, like their peers nationally, are currently taking courses online that are not offered in their local schools.
 Some students schedule West Virginia School (WVVS) courses that they are unable to enroll in locally due to scheduling conflicts.
 Many schools use WVVS courses when it is impossible to find highly qualified teachers to teach the courses in the local school.

 Students and school personnel may review the many courses in the WVVS online catalog.
 More than 250 core and elective courses are available, including many different AP courses.
-If students are interested in taking online courses through the West Virginia Virtual School, the student may request or the school virtual school contact may request the virtual course
+If students are interested in taking online courses through the West Virginia Virtual School, the student may request or the school virtual school contact may request the virtual course.
+Directions for registration are available for both original credit and credit recovery programs for virtual school contacts.

 read more in the news archive!